Python-SIP/sip/sphinx/command_line.rst

     ``make``.
 By default 1 file is generated for each C structure or C++ class.

-.. cmdoption:: -k

-    .. deprecated:: 4.12
-        Use the ``keyword_arguments="All"`` :directive:`%Module` directive
-        argument instead.

-    All functions and methods will, by default, support passing parameters using the Python keyword argument syntax.

 .. cmdoption:: -n <NAME>

     The fully qualified name of the private copy of the :mod:`sip` module.